Cyrilvallez/LLM_playground/README.md

 # LLM Playground

 This repository is a minimal version of some other work, in order to easily interact with common open-source Large Language Models (LLMs) and to log the interactions.
+It is based on the `textwiz` library, a wrapper I created around Huggingface transformers library.

 ## Environment setup